How Are SSD Benefits Determined?

 After the TWP, a 36-month period of extended eligibility begins.
 During that time, the SSA will award benefits in any month where the claimant does not exceed the Substantial Gainful Activity (SGA) threshold, which is a pre-determined monthly amount of income that one can earn, without a reduction in benefits.
 The SSA may terminate benefits for a claimant who exceeds the SGA, but benefits may be reinstated during the 36-month extended eligibility period, if the claimant’s income falls below the SGA.

 Unfortunately, people sometimes lose their benefits because they weren’t aware of how the SSA determines ongoing eligibility.
-An experienced Social Security Disability attorney can help claimants understand the requirements for receiving SSDI benefits and explain how other factors like income and Workers’ Compensation may affect their payments.
+An experienced SSD attorney can help claimants understand the requirements for receiving SSDI benefits and explain how other factors like income and Workers’ Compensation may affect their payments.

 If you need help pursuing your SSDI claim, or with getting your benefits reinstated, contact us today via our online form or at (931) 962-1044.